 Prerequisite requirements: High School Diploma/Equivalency, 20+ years of age, no major misdemeanors or felony convictions, a passing score on the CASAS reading exam, and a physician’s certification of fitness completed by an NC doctor.
 Sponsorship by a North Carolina Law Enforcement Agency is required to waive the registration fee.
 Costs of the program include a $191.25 registration fee, textbook bundle $650 (estimated), uniforms $150 (estimated).
 Uniforms can be purchased from Engraver's World in Washington, NC, using the link to our online store: https://bcccblet.itemorder.com/shop/home/.

-If you are a prospective student and wish to enroll in our next BLET Academy, the admissions application packet can be picked up and returned to the Continuing Education Registration and Records Office in Building 8 on the BCCC campus.
-Packets can also be emailed to students.
-Please contact the CE Registration and Records team at 252-940-6375 or firstname.lastname@example.org.
+If you are a prospective student and wish to enroll in our next BLET Academy, complete an admissions application packet and return to the Continuing Education Registration and Records Office in Building 8 on the BCCC campus.
+Packets can also be emailed.
+Please contact the CE Registration and Records team at 252-940-6375 or firstname.lastname@example.org for more information.

-Our next full-time day program is scheduled to run from January 17th, 2023-May 3, 2023.
+Our next full-time day program will be announced soon.
 Classes meet Mondays-Fridays from 8 am - 5 pm.
 Some evenings and Saturday sessions are required.

 For admissions information and questions, please contact the BLET Administrator using the contact information provided at the bottom of this page.